TADA-A/TADA-A/README.md

 ### 2.2 bigWigAverageOverBed
 This executable has been added in the `external_tools` folder.

+### 2.3 other mutation and annotation files
+You need to download and extract `MS_data.tar.gz` in the `TADA-A` folder to replicate the major analyses performed in the manuscript.
+The link is https://drive.google.com/open?id=13_ofZtsco5SCsqgwdMvZQr_BwBLxffRu.

 ## 3. Test run

 We provided a `test_run.Rmd` in the `test_data` folder.
 Running the `test_run.Rmd` would generate a `test_run.html`, which should be the same as the `test_run_results.html` in the same folder.
 It takes about 5mins to finish (Intel(R) Core(TM) i7-4790K CPU @ 4.00GHz).